As You Are (television film)

 As You Are is an Australian television play which aired in 1958 on ABC.
 The play was telecast live in Melbourne and kinescoped for showing in Sydney (these were the only two Australian cities with TV at the time).
+It is adapted from the 1939 West End play As You Are by Hugh Mills and Wells Root.

 Plot

 An underwear salesman from northern England becomes involved with a confidence man from the Continent.